teifip/gke-demo/docs/webgui.md

 ### Configure access to the static content

-Use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command to store the name of the newly created storage bucket in a Kubernetes [config map](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap).

-The [config map](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap) has name equal to `webgui-config` and will be used to set the value of the `WEBGUI_GS_BUCKET` environment variable for the WebGUI container.
+Use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command to store the name of the newly created storage bucket in a Kubernetes [config map](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap) with name equal to `webgui-config`.
+The config map will be used to set the value of the `WEBGUI_GS_BUCKET` environment variable for the WebGUI container.

 ```
 kubectl create configmap webgui-config --from-literal WEBGUI_GS_BUCKET=[BUCKET_NAME]